aleju/christmas-generator/README.md

   * `th train.lua --profile="snow32"` - Train a network to generate images of snowy landscapes in resolution 32x48
   * `th train.lua --profile="snow64"` - Train a network to generate images of snowy landscapes in resolution 64x96

 You can watch how the results of the network improve in the opened browser window.
 The training will continue until you stop it manually.
 By default the network is saved every 30 epochs.
+It also saves images at every epoch in `logs/images`, `logs/images_good` and `logs/images_bad`.
+Those images can take up quite some space over time, so keep an eye on it.
 You can continue a training run at a later time by adding `--network="logs/adversarial.net"` as a parameter.
 You can sample images from a trained network using `th sample.lua --profile="baubles32"` (analogous for the profiles `baubles64`, `trees32`, ...).